Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite

 \section{Introduction}

-There has been a proliferation of Earth-observing spacecraft in recent years, including advancements in their capabilities to act as autonomous agents.
-Reduced launch costs have led to constellations composed of hundreds or thousands of spacecraft that can monitor Earth phenomena \cite{newspace}.
-Large observation systems result in shorter revisit times to the target observation locations.
-Reduced revisit times are crucial for rapid responses to dynamic events such as natural disasters.
-New spacecraft also possess edge hardware capable of performing more intensive computation onboard, including neural network execution and even planning \cite{eo1,nos2024,zilberstein-isairas-2024,dt-spaceops-2025,rabideau2025planning}.
-The advancement of \textit{inter-satellite links (ISL)} has enabled persistent communications between spacecraft and stations on the ground.
+\textit{Dynamic distributed constraint optimization problems (DDCOPs)} provide a general framework for continual decision making in decentralized multi-agent systems operating in changing environments.
+DDCOPs have been applied to a wide range of multi-agent systems, including sensor networks~\citep{zivan2015distributed}, smart grids~\citep{smartgrid}, UAV coordination~\citep{uavs-coord}, and satellite constellations~\citep{zilberstein2025decentralized}, where agents must optimize a shared objective despite possessing only local information and limited communication.
+As autonomous systems continue to grow in scale and complexity, DDCOPs offer a natural framework for continual distributed decision making.

+Despite their broad applicability, existing DDCOP formulations do not adequately model an important class of dynamic optimization problems.
+Standard DDCOPs treat a dynamic problem as a sequence of static optimization problems, assuming that solving each optimization problem independently is sufficient.
+However, many real-world systems violate this assumption.
+Optimization frequently overlaps execution, meaning plans may become obsolete before they are carried out.
+Resources such as energy, memory, and computation persist, coupling decisions over time.
+Computation and communication also consume valuable resources, requiring agents to reason not only about \emph{what} decisions to make, but also \emph{when} it is worthwhile to recompute them.
+These challenges motivate new formulations and algorithms for dynamic distributed optimization.

-These capabilities support observation campaigns that require time-sensitive and coordinated measurements.
-An example is global monitoring of all volcanic activity or flooding events.
-However, without consistent observation and the ability to react to dynamic events, key measurements of these processes may be missed.
-For example, wildfire monitoring requires 30-minute updates to be useful to ground responders \cite{wildfireworkshop}.
-Centralized scheduling on the ground suffers from latency and may not be able to meet these timing constraints.
-Therefore, to successfully tackle these campaigns, we require large-scale observation systems with reduced revisit times and distributed autonomy so that agents can operate online without ground control.
+Large-scale satellite constellation scheduling is one important application that embodies these challenges.
+Modern Earth-observing constellations consist of hundreds or thousands of spacecraft capable of autonomous onboard planning and inter-satellite communication \citep{newspace,eo1,nos2024,zilberstein-isairas-2024,dt-spaceops-2025,rabideau2025planning}.
+Such capabilities support observation campaigns that require time-sensitive and coordinated measurements, including measuring transient science phenomena and global monitoring of natural disasters (\textit{e.g.}, wildfires, floods, and volcanic activities).
+Without consistent observation and the ability to react promptly to dynamic events, key measurements of these processes will be missed.
+For example, to be actionable for ground responders, wildfire monitoring often requires updates every 30 minutes \citep{wildfireworkshop}.